 In the United States, we will be required to submit an NDA to obtain FDA approval before marketing any of our product candidates.
 An NDA must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety and efficacy for each desired indication.
 In the case of an NDA covered by Section 505(b)(2) of the Federal Food, Drug, and Cosmetic Act, or the FFDCA, we may rely in part on data not developed by us and for which we have not obtained a right of reference or use, including published scientific literature or the FDA's findings of safety and/or effectiveness for a previously approved drug.
 The NDA must also include significant information regarding the chemistry, manufacturing and controls for the product.
 The FDA may further inspect our manufacturing facilities to ensure that the facilities can manufacture our product candidates and our products, if and when approved, in compliance with the applicable regulatory requirements, as well as inspect our clinical trial sites to ensure that our studies are properly conducted.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process, and approval may not be obtained.
 Upon submission of an NDA, the FDA must make an initial determination that the application is sufficiently complete to accept the submission for filing.
 We cannot be certain that any submissions will be accepted for filing and review by the FDA, or ultimately be approved.
 If the application is not accepted for review or approval, the FDA may require that we conduct additional clinical or preclinical trials, or take other actions before it will reconsider our application.
 If the FDA requires additional studies or data, we would incur increased costs and delays in the marketing approval process, which may require us to expend more resources than we have available.
+For example, in connection with our end of phase 2 meeting with the FDA related to our proposed indication for the prevention of SSIs after cardiac surgery, the FDA indicated that two Phase 3 studies would be required to support an NDA for D-PLEX100.
+We have not yet discussed with the FDA our plan to conduct our second Phase 3 study in abdominal surgery patients rather than in subjects having undergone cardiac surgery to prevent sternal infections.
+The FDA could determine that a Phase 3 study in abdominal surgery patients does not satisfy the FDA's requirement for a second Phase 3 study to support an NDA for D-PLEX100.
+Moreover, even if the FDA agrees that a Phase 3 study evaluating D-PLEX100 for the prevention of post-cardiac surgery sternal infections and a second Phase 3 study for the prevention of SSIs following abdominal surgery is sufficient to support an NDA, the FDA may determine that the data from these studies support a more narrow indication than we may propose, if the FDA were to approve the NDA at all.
 In addition, the FDA may not consider any additional information to be complete or sufficient to support approval.